Alextimka/Spectrum/README.md

 Spectrum is a browser extension that improves the spectr39s.ru website

-Tested on Chrome and Edge
+Tested on Chrome, Edge, Opera, Firefox and Yandex

 <h2>Dark theme</h2>